vesavvo/Python_Ohjelmistoteema/English/Project/01_Preliminary_Project_Assignment.md

 as user stories with a role (who), action (what), and benefit (why).
 An example of a user story would be "As a player I can choose the next airport from the cities showing on the map, so that my electric airplane will move there.".
 The example user story contains a role (player), an action (selecting the next city) and a benefit the user can gain by completing the action (moving to the new location).
 There are enough user stories when they together describe all functionality of the game.
-For the flight simulator this probably means dozens of user stories.
+For the flight game this probably means dozens of user stories.
 Each user story must be unambiguous and concrete.
 It must be possible to look back at the user stories later to determine whether each planned functionality has been implemented in the software.

-Chapter 4 (Quality requirements) defines other requirements besides the functional requirements the flight simulator has.
+Chapter 4 (Quality requirements) defines other requirements besides the functional requirements the flight game has.
 Examples of these could be performance requirements ("Fetching airport information from the database must take a maximum of two seconds.") or usability requirements ("The user must get instant feedback from all actions they perform").